List of Development Banks in India: Check Meaning, Types, Roles, Features, & Objectives

 • In 2015 IFCI was fully owned by the Government of India.

-• At present IFCI became a Systematically Important Non Deposit Taking Non Banking Finace Company (NBFC-ND-SI).
+• At present IFCI has become a Systematically Important Non-Deposit Taking Non-Banking Finance Company (NBFC-ND-SI).

 • Industrial Finance Corporation of India (IFCI) Group consists of six subsidiaries such as